Skip to main content

 "However, as usual, whether the benefits from a tie up outweigh the use cost of purchasing Seven & i remains to be seen."

-While the enormity of Couche-Tard's takeover plans may have surprised some, the company's president and chief executive Brian Hannasch told analysts on quarterly earnings call almost two months ago that he had several potential deals on his radar.
+While the enormity of Couche-Tard's takeover plans may have surprised some, the company's president and chief executive Brian Hannasch told analysts on a quarterly earnings call almost two months ago that he had several potential deals on his radar.

 He said the potential deals spanned both Europe and North America and ranged in size from "nice tuck-ins" to acquisitions almost as large as his company's recent purchase of European retail assets from French oil giant TotalEnergies SE for 3.1 billion euros.